 is a UNESCO World Heritage Site.

-, the largest city in the Mediterranean Region and capital of the Adana province.
+is the largest city in the Mediterranean Region and the capital of the Adana province.

 is located on Anatolia's southwest coast, known as the Turkish Riviera.
 Antalya province is the center of Turkey's tourism industry and one of the Mediterranean's leading tourism destinations.